MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 When users are created in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can proceed to assign specific permissions to users through permission sets and to organize users in user groups for easy permission management.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

+> [!NOTE]
-The process of managing users and licenses varies depending on whether your solution is deployed online or on-premises.
+> The process of managing users and licenses varies depending on whether your solution is deployed online or on-premises.
+For example, in online deployments, you can only disable and enable a user once added to [!INCLUDE[d365fin](includes/d365fin_md.md)].
+In on-premises deployments, you can create, edit, and delete users.

 ## Managing Users and Licenses in Online Deployments
 In [!INCLUDE[d365fin](includes/d365fin_md.md)] online, the number of users is defined by the subscription and added to your tenant in the Microsoft Partner Center, typically by your Microsoft partner.
 For more information, see [Add a new customer](https://docs.microsoft.com/partner-center/add-a-new-customer) and [Create, suspend, or cancel customer subscriptions](https://docs.microsoft.com/partner-center/create-a-new-subscription) in the Microsoft Partner Center help.

 To define who can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)], the product licenses must be assigned to users according to the roles that they will perform in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 This can be done in the following ways:
-- Your company's Office 365 administrator can do it in the [Microsoft 365 Admin center](https://admin.microsoft.com).
-For more information, see [Add Users to Office 365](https://aka.ms/CreateOffice365Users).
+- Your company's Office 365 administrator can do it in the [Microsoft 365 Admin Center](https://admin.microsoft.com).
+For more information, see [Add users individually or in bulk to Office 365](https://aka.ms/CreateOffice365Users).
 - A Microsoft partner can assign licenses in the Microsoft 365 Admin Center or in the Microsoft Partner Center.
 For more information, see [User management tasks for customer accounts](https://docs.microsoft.com/partner-center/assign-licenses-to-users) in the Microsoft Partner Center help.

 For more information, see [Administration of Business Central Online](/dynamics365/business-central/dev-itpro/administration/tenant-administration) in the Developer and ITPro help.